fperez/fernandoperez.org/code/indefero_dreamhost.md

 ### MySQL

-One thing the instructions didn\'t mention even in passing, is the separate MySQL configuration steps required.
-This may be common knowledge for someone used to PHP, but it wasn\'t for me.
+One thing the instructions didn't mention even in passing, is the separate MySQL configuration steps required.
+This may be common knowledge for someone used to PHP, but it wasn't for me.
 Using the Dreamhost panel, I made an SQL database with:

     User: USER